 Galarraga, Cabrera and then-Tigers broadcasters Mario Impemba and Rod Allen were stunned.
 Watch the play from Fox Sports Detroit, and you will be too:

 MLB began rolling in replay challenges for the first time during the 2014 season, which meant Joyce's call on the grounder years prior stood.
 There was nothing Galarraga or the Tigers could do about it.
 A franchise that has existed since 1901 was stripped of its first perfect game.

 Galarraga retired the next batter, Trevor Crowe, for the one-hit shutout, but the entire baseball world hurt for the 28-year-old pitcher from Venezuela, and Joyce was entirely to blame for messing up a piece of baseball history.

-Galarraga and Joyce both handled the situation exactly how they should’ve.
-Joyce apologized for his mistake after the game, telling USA Today how remorseful he was.
+Galarraga and Joyce both handled the situation exactly how they should've.
+Joyce apologized for his missed after the game, telling USA Today how remorseful he was.

 "I just cost the kid a perfect game," said Joyce , who became a full-time umpire in 1989.
 "I thought he beat the throw.
 I was convinced he beat the throw until I [saw] the replay.
 It was the biggest call of my career."

 Prior to the call, Joyce had a wealth of experience on the diamond.
 He umpired in two World Series, 11 playoff series and two All-Star Games.
 ESPN the Magazine ran a poll of 100 Major Leaguers weeks later, and a majority named Joyce the best umpire in the game.
 He retired in 2017.
 Galarraga, meanwhile, would leave the Tigers after the 2010 season and spend time with the Arizona Diamondbacks and Houston Astros before ending his MLB career in 2012.

 Despite feeing a whirlwind of emotions following the call, Galarraga handled the situation with class.